 - No Celebrities Were Harmed: Snooper's voice is patterned after Archie the bartender from the 1940s radio comedy Duffy's Tavern.

-- Private Detective: An Affectionate Parody of the genre.
+- Private Detective: Snooper and Blabber are detective animals, serving as an Affectionate Parody of the private eye genre.

-- Speech-Impaired Animal: Zig-zagged — Blabber slurs his "S's" when he talks.
+- Speech-Impaired Animal: Zig-zagged.
+Blabber speaks with a pronounced lisp, slurring his "S's" when he talks.